Al-Rashid Street, Baghdad: Flourishing during the Kingdom of Iraq

-The Murjan Mosque and the newly constructed Abboud Building on the street during the 1960s.
+The Mirjan Mosque and the newly constructed Abboud Building on the street during the 1960s.

 Around the 1930s, many cinemas and theaters such as al-Rashid Cinema, al-Zawra'a Cinema, and Roxy Cinema started to be established on al-Rashid Street.
 The cinemas were divided between summer and winter theaters and showed Flash Gordon, Fox Film, and Metro-Goldwyn-Mayer films.
 Cinemas played a major role in Iraqi society, and Baghdadi cinemas used to distribute weekly advertisements for movies in Arabic and English.
 At the time, going to cinemas was a weekly event for the working and the middle class.
 Thursday became the traditional day of the week when Baghdadi families went to theatres and acted as a break day for students.
 Around the mid-1950s, many cinemas in Bab al-Sharqi area started demolishing.

-During the 1950s, the street saw a flourishing in commercial and financial centers which also spread to the nearby street called "Al-Samu'al Street" which became known for its financial pulse and role in the Baghdadi stock exchange at the time.
+During the 1950s, the street saw a flourishing in commercial and financial centers which also spread to the nearby street called "Al-Samaw'al Street" which became known for its financial pulse and role in the Baghdadi stock exchange at the time.
 This street area contained the main al-Rafidain Bank headquarters and other private commercial banks.
 Before 1948, many of the workers in these financial institutions were Iraqi Jews, Indians, and British people.
 Iraqi businessmen met with sellers in coffeehouses on al-Samu'al Street to complete sales and discuss purchasing bargains.